TADA Module 1: Training for Beginner R Users

 WQX Quality Assurance and Quality Control (QAQC) Service Result Flags

-Next we’ll run several functions to address invalid method, fraction, speciation, and unit metadata by characteristic.
-The default is clean = TRUE, which will remove invalid results.
+Next we’ll run several functions to address suspect method, fraction, speciation, and unit metadata by characteristic.
+The default is clean = TRUE, which will remove suspect results.
 You can change this to clean = FALSE to flag results, but not remove them.

 See documentation for more details: